 Ageing is one of the main contributing factors towards increasing arterial stiffness, leading to changes in peripheral pulses propagation.
 Therefore the characteristics of the photoplethysmogram (PPG) pulse, especially the rising edge and peak position, are greatly affected.
 In this study, the PPG pulse rising edge and corresponding peak position have been investigated non-invasively in human subjects as a function of age.
 Fifteen healthy subjects were selected and grouped in five age intervals, from 20 to 59 years, based on their comparable systolic-diastolic blood pressure and PPG amplitude.
 As expected, the peripheral pulse shows a steep rise and early peak in younger subjects.
 With age,...

-Design of the Coronary Stent Device to Improve Fluid Flow in Coagulated Vascular Regions, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Shamloo, Amir

 The application of computational fluid dynamics (CFD) has been growing rapidly in biomedical engineering.
 The altered hemodynamics inside the blood vessels plays a key role in the development of the arterial disease called atherosclerosis, which is the major cause of human death worldwide.
 Atherosclerosis is often treated with the stenting procedure to restore the normal blood flow.
 A stent is a tubular, flexible structure, usually made of metals, which is driven and expanded in the blocked arteries.
 The presence of non-biological device in the artery causes inflammation or re-growth of atherosclerotic lesions in the treated vessels.
 Several factors including the design of stents and type of...